JzHuai0108/AndroidSensors/README.md

 /roscpp_android_ndk/AndroidSensors/rosandroid-sensors/src/main/jniLibs/arm64-v8a/.

 Then build the apk in Android studio.
 Run the app on an Android phone.
+Connect to a local (private) WiFi network.
+A public WiFi network may not work.
+Clicking wlan0 in the Select network interface is optional.
-Check show advanced options.
+Then, check show advanced options.
 Click New public master.

 6. Connect to android roscore
 Android Public master URI can be found in logcat, e.g., http://192.168.2.134:11311/